BART will offer $50 free ride tickets to members of the armed services on leave from the wars in Iraq and Afghanistan.

 In casting the dissenting vote, Tom Radulovich, a board member from San Francisco, said military members perform a valuable service, but so do firefighters, ambulance drivers, doctors and relief workers — and they don't get free tickets.
 "I would love to be Father Christmas and reward all virtue, but I don't see it," he said.

 He also said it is poor timing to give away tickets.
-Because of the recession, BART anticipates having to eliminate 70 to 80 jobs in the next
+Because of the recession, BART anticipates having to eliminate 70 to 80 jobs in the next seven months, and it's trying to do that through attrition.

 The transit system already gives free ride passes to BART district employees and their dependents.
 Bay Area police get free rides when they present their badges at train stations.